awslabs/duvet/design/duplicates/decisions.md

 - Con: couples the checks; a check's verdict depends on which other checks were requested.
-- Con: complicates command-line composition for no guarantee the independent design doesn't already provide.
+- Con: complicates composition for no guarantee the independent design doesn't already provide.

 ### Option B: Independent contracts

-The duplicates check enforces structure only (Decisions 1–3): run alone, a within-cap duplicate set **passes**, with its size and members surfaced in the report.
-The coverage check enforces evidence (Decision 5) natively and unconditionally — whether or not the duplicates check ever runs.
+The duplicates check enforces structure only (Decisions 1–4): run alone, a within-cap duplicate set **passes**, with its size and members surfaced in the report.
+The coverage check enforces evidence natively and unconditionally — whether or not the duplicates check ever runs (the next decision states the evidential rule).
 Run the full report and the composition just works; run one check and you get exactly that check's guarantee.

 ### Decision: Option B